aljachimiak/amahi-docs/ubuntu-12.md

 	<a href="static/images/u12/04-first-login-window.png" class="fancybox centered" title="First login for the first time"><img src="static/images/u12/04-first-login-window-thumb.png" /></a>

 * Firefox should come up with `http://hda` and ask you to login.
+You should use the credentials of the user you created when installing Ubuntu.
+The username and the password are *case sensitive*.
 The first login is special, since the first user will be set up at this point, by asking the reset the password.

 	<a href="static/images/u12/05-first-login-setup.png" class="fancybox centered" title="First login for the first time"><img src="static/images/u12/05-first-login-setup-thumb.png" /></a>